Murad III

 Murad III (مراد ثالث; III.
 Murad; 4 July 1546 – 16 January 1595) was the sultan of the Ottoman Empire from 1574 until his death in 1595.

 His rule saw battles with the Habsburgs and exhausting wars with the Safavids.
 The long-independent Morocco was for a time made a vassal of the empire but regained independence in 1582.
-His reign also saw the empire's expanding influence on the eastern coast of Africa.
+His reign saw the empire's expanding influence on the eastern coast of Africa.
 However, the empire was beset by increasing corruption and inflation from the New World which led to unrest among the Janissary and commoners.
-Relations with Elizabethan England were cemented during his reign, as both had a common enemy in the Spanish.
+Relations with Elizabethan England were cemented during his reign, as both had a common enemy in the Spanish Empire.
 He was also a great patron of the arts, commissioning the Siyer-i-Nebi and other illustrated manuscripts.

 Early life

-Born in Manisa on 4 July 1546, Şehzade Murad was the oldest son of Şehzade Selim and his powerful wife Nurbanu Sultan.
-He received a good education and learned the Arabic and Persian languages.
-After his ceremonial circumcision in 1557, Murad's grandfather, the Sultan Suleiman I, appointed him sancakbeyi (governor) of Akşehir in 1558.
-At the age of 18 he was appointed sancakbeyi of Saruhan.
-Suleiman died in 1566 when Murad was 20, and his father became the new sultan, Selim II.
-Selim II broke with tradition by sending only his oldest son out of the palace to govern a province, assigning Murad to Manisa.
+Murad was born in Manisa on 4 July 1546 to Şehzade Selim and his powerful consort, Nurbanu Sultan.
+He was the grandson of Sultan Suleiman the Magnificent and his wife, Haseki Hürrem Sultan.

+Murad received a comprehensive education and learned both Arabic and Persian.
+Following his ceremonial circumcision in 1557, Suleiman I, appointed him sancakbeyi (governor) of Akşehir in 1558.
+The same year, his grandmother, Hürrem Sultan, died when he was almost 12 years old.
+In 1564, at the age of 18, Murad was appointed sancakbeyi of Saruhan, with Manisa as his seat.

+Murad's grandfather, Suleiman I, died in 1566 when Murad was 20 years old, and his father, Selim, succeeded to the throne as Sultan Selim II.
+Murad remained in Manisa throughout his father's reign, continuing his education under the tutelage of the of the renowned historian and scholar Hoca Sadeddin Efendi.

+Contemporary accounts described Murad during his years in Manisa as a highly educated, talented, and deeply religious prince who was greatly beloved by his father.